HOW IT WORKS

 Everyone can play a part

 Joining Water Unite is voluntary and anyone who buys, sells or consumes products can take part.
 Collective action could raise $billions each year.

 WATER SERVICES FOR THOSE WHO NEED IT MOST

-Most of the people in dire need of water and sanitation are in sub-Saharan Africa, South and South East Asia.
+Most of the people in dire need of water and sanitation are in sub-Saharan Africa, South East Asia and South America.
 Water supplies are often unreliable, or too expensive for the poorest people and current investments do not always target areas of greatest need.
-At the same time, more and more people are living in water-distressed areas.
+Due to climate change, more and more people are living in water-distressed areas.

 Many organisations and governments are putting in pumps and pipes to get water flowing, but much more funding is needed overall.
 Currently not enough goes to local entrepreneurs building up local services, local business development and maintenance⁶.
 To put it simply, the world needs more funds and better systems to keep clean water flowing.